Lochnivar/ashverse/characters/fairfax-meade-cast-list.md

 | **The Ashes (1920–39)** | Thomas Fairfax III ("Trip", b.
 1898) | Primary POV (California oil heir, triad diplomat) | Eleanor Meade (Maggie's daughter, b.
 1902) | Primary POV (U.S. State Department, later California wife) |
 | | Lydia Fairfax (Rose's daughter, b.
 1905) | Secondary POV (Sequoyah council delegate) | Captain Robert Meade (Winfield's son, b.
 1895) | Secondary (U.S. Navy, Pearl Harbor analogue) |

-## Locked Rules for Any Future Members
+## Preferred Rules for Any Future Members

-1. **At least one Fairfax and one Meade alive and within smelling distance of every major event.**
+1. **At least one Fairfax and one Meade alive and within smelling distance of every major event.** (This is the core rule - they are the rock that shows the effects of the PoD shift.)
 2. **No member ever narrates every chapter** — they are touchstones, not omnipresent.
-3. **By 1939 the family trees are dozens of cousins; only the above are named POVs.**
+3. **By 1939 the family trees are dozens of cousins; only the above are preferred POVs.**
+4. **Other characters will be created and used as needed** — the families are the foundation, but not the only characters.

 ## Other Characters